canada-nyc/django-canadanewyork/readme.md

 The default environemt variable files that are read by foreman are listed in `.foreman`.
 Take a look at those files and what their options are.
-If you want to overide any of the options you can change the file.
-In the future I plan to allow configuring all options by command line flags as well as environemental variables.
+If you want to overide any of the options you can change `configs/env/loca.env`.

 The only file that is not checked into version control is `configs/env/secret.evn`.
 Put any variables in that file that should not be